Plastic Surgery Breast Lift ChicagoBefore & After Videos Testimonials

 Dr. Casas will examine your breasts she will discuss the variables that may affect the procedure including the size and shape of your breasts, the elasticity of your skin, and whether an implant is advisable.
 If your nipples point downward due to sagging of your breasts, Dr. Casas will discuss the proper higher repositioning of your nipple and areola during the procedure.

-Typically, patients undergo general anesthesia for breast lift surgery.
+Typically, patients undergo general local anesthesia for breast lift surgery.
 Techniques during the breast lift surgery vary, and together you will select the procedure and incisions that will best meet your expectations.

 After surgery, Dr. Casas will place bandages which will be removed after two to three days.
 Pain and bruising will be managed with supplements and medications.